bstraehle/aws-appsync/README.md

 - In Postman collection, for each request, update URL
 - In Postman collection, for each request, update header x-api-key
-- In Postman collection, for each request body, update GraphQL query
+- In Postman collection, for each request, update body GraphQL query
-- In Postman collection, for each request body, update GraphQL variables
+- In Postman collection, for each request, update body GraphQL variables
 - Send requests

 Tear down: